 Created by Robert Benton and Richard Russo

-Then Harry is asked to do a little favor for them, and ends up immersed in a web of blackmail, murder, sexuality and moral excess.
-As the film's slogan goes, "Some people can buy their way out of anything.
-Except the past."
+Then Harry is asked to do a special little favor for them, and ends up immersed in a web of blackmail, murder, sexuality and moral excess.
+As the film’s tagline goes, “Some people can buy their way out of anything.
+Except the past.”

-The film's a fine character study, evocative of such Chandler classic as The Big Sleep and The Long Goodbye, with rock-solid performances by some private eye vets, it features 73 year-old Paul Newman (Harper, The Drowning Pool) as Harry, James Garner (Marlowe, The Rockford Files) as Ray Hope, and Gene Hackman (Night Moves) as Jack Ames.
-And writer/director Robert Benton's travelled this turf before, too, with 1977's excellent The Late Show.
+The film’s a fine character study already, evocative of such Chandler classic as The Big Sleep and The Long Goodbye, but it’s comes jam-packed with rock-solid performances by some certified private eye vets.
+Then 73-year-old Paul Newman (Harper, The Drowning Pool) starred as Harry, James Garner (Marlowe, The Rockford Files) as Ray Hope, and Gene Hackman (Night Moves, The Conversation) as Jack Ames.
+Even writer/director Robert Benton’s had memorably travelled this turf before, with 1977’s excellent The Late Show.

 “Richard (Russo, his co-writer) told me he wanted to do a private eye movie,” says Benton, in some pre-release publicity.
 “In fact, I had shot a movie here about twenty years ago called The Late Show with Art Carney and Lily Tomlin and it had been a particularly enjoyable experience for me.
 We knew right away we wanted to write for Paul.”

 With all that talent involved, how unwatchable could it be?
-Despite its lukewarm reception by audiences, it's one of the most satisfying P.I. movies of the nineties, a compelling slow burn treat that aims far higher than the usual kiss kiss bang bang of most P.I. flicks of its era.
+Despite its lukewarm reception by audiences, it’s one of the most satisfying P.I. movies of the nineties and one of my favourites–a compelling slow burn treat that aims far higher than the usual kiss-kiss bang-bang of most P.I. flicks of its era.

 Respectfully submitted by Kevin Burton Smith.